NuHerbs Lab Tested

 • Heavy Metals - Lead, Mercury and Arsenic

 Traditional Chinese Herbs encompasses the use of different parts of plants, such as the leaves, roots, stems, flowers, and seeds.
 These plant parts are often used as a tea, decoctions, extracts, made into capsules or even a footbath.
-These bulk herbs should be regarded as an added feature to modern western healthcare, and not as a replacement.
+These bulk herbs should be regarded as an added feature to modern Western healthcare, and not as a replacement.
 Chinese traditional herbs ( Teas ) emphasize harmony and balance.

 You Ji Dang Gui Pian Chinese Angelica Root Slices 1lb Nuherbs